hemanth1258/sai_av_bypass_advanced/README.md

 # Legion AV Bypass - Antivirus Evasion Tool

-Sai AV Bypass is a tool designed for educational and ethical security testing purposes.
+ AV Bypass is a tool designed for educational and ethical security testing purposes.
 It implements various antivirus evasion techniques to help security professionals understand and test defense mechanisms.

 ## Features